REMEDI4ALL/covid19/README.md

 ## Files
-- `Covid-Combo.parquet.gzip`: data file (table), where each row represents morphological features obtained from Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
+- `data/Covid-Combo.parquet.gzip`: data file (table), where each row represents morphological features obtained from Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
 First five columns contain metadata;
-- `id_to_name.txt`: two-column correspondence {batch_id: compound name}.
+- `data/id_to_name.txt`: two-column correspondence {batch_id: compound name}.
 Note that in the data file we only use batch_id as a unique identifier for each measurement;
 - `Covid Combo.ipynb`: python notebook with analysis based on Mahalanobis distance, i.e., ranking of combinations based on the similarity between morphological profile of a cell treatead by some drug combination and uninfected cells;
 - `mahalanobis.py`: functions and utilities for `Covid Combo.ipynb`;
 - `requirements.txt`: python requirement for analysis code.